nekoNameow/costa/README.md

 Tips:
 MockAPi need configure and use Mockoon.
 The back-end get provided data from VGCS-COSTA-assignment-mock.json.
-If PNPM has not been installed, please run the following command to install it for starting the application at the root directory:
+If PNPM has not been installed, please run the following command to install it at the root directory for starting the application:
 ```bash
 npm install pnpm -g
 pnpm install